GoogleChrome/web.dev/src/site/content/en/fast/native-lazy-loading/index.md

 ### How are images handled when a web page is printed?

-Although the functionality isn't in Chrome 76, there's an [open issue](https://bugs.chromium.org/p/chromium/issues/detail?id=875403) to ensure that all images and iframes are immediately loaded if a page is printed.
+Although the functionality isn't in Chrome currently, there's an [open issue](https://bugs.chromium.org/p/chromium/issues/detail?id=875403) to ensure that all images and iframes are immediately loaded if a page is printed.